skt-smartfleet/ruut_document/source/format.rst

         "travelTime": "estimated time to traverse the segment", "openLR": "openLR code of the segment",
         "agoraC": "AGORA-C code of the segment",
+        "linkId": "T maplink ID of the matcing segment", "segmentCoordinates": {
+          "point1": {
+            "lat": "GPS latitude of the node of the segment", "lon": "GPS longitude of the node of the segment" },
+          "point2": {
+            "lat": "GPS latitude of the node of the segment", "lon": "GPS longitude of the node of the segment" }
+        },
-        "gps-coordinates": "gps coordinates of the start/end node of the segment", "confidenceLevel": "Level of confidence of the traffic prediction (prediction only)",
+        "confidenceLevel": "Level of confidence of the traffic prediction (prediction only)",
         "lane": [{
           "laneNumber": "Lane number",